 On June 27, 1950, the US Seventh Fleet entered the Taiwan Strait that China claims to be part of its territory.

 On July 2, 1950, the first group of US combat units the 24th Infantry Division troops of Task Force Smith arrived at Taejon railroad station, South Korea.

-On July 7, 1950, the UN Security Council adopted a resolution motioned by the United States to send a peacekeeping force, mainly consisted of US troops and commanded by US General MacArthur, to the Korean Peninsula.
-Since at the time the Soviet Union was boycotting the UN in protest over the Chinese seat, that it believed should belong to the People’s Republic of China, being continuously occupied by the Republic of China which only ruled a small island called Taiwan, therefore it was unable to veto the UN decision.
+On July 7, 1950, the UN Security Council adopted a resolution motioned by the United States to send a peacekeeping force, mainly consisting of US troops and commanded by US General MacArthur, to the Korean Peninsula.
+At the time the Soviet Union was boycotting the UN in protest over the Chinese seat, which it believed should belong to the People’s Republic of China, being continuously occupied by the Republic of China which only ruled a small island called Taiwan, therefore it was unable to veto the UN decision.

 North Korea’s border city Sinuiju county was reduced to rubble in the US airstrikes.